 As we run around frantically from meeting to meeting, bobbing and weaving through our business day on the street, our minds can sometimes work against us.
 The more coordinates we jam into our schedules, the more time our brains spend trapped in the past and the future, treating the present as an afterthought.

 When I deliver workshops, seminars or addresses about Strategic DiningSM, I always stress how important it is to take a moment, breathe, and come to the present before walking into a business meal.
 This clearing of the mind should include reviewing your personal goals of the meeting while predicting what the other diners’ agendas might entail.
 Such an exercise is essential for influencing the direction of the approaching business conversation.

 An Additional Consideration

 What do you want people to say after meeting you or working with you?
 What are your most cherished values, and how do you convey them?
 You can also think long-term.
 What would you want people to say at your retirement party?
 A solid way to start is by thinking of three adjectives you would desire people to use when describing you.
-Here’s a listing of over 300 values you can use as a tool; But don’t limit your thinking to just these…think about yourself, meditate on your standards and principles, make your list, and then show up with confidence!
+Think about yourself, meditate on your standards and principles, make your list, and then show up with confidence!